-- From the \bigcirc Treeview right-click on the Reciprocal Influence Analysis results loadcase Bending span 1 and select the Set Active option.
-An Influence Shape entry will be added to the \bigcirc Treeview. - Turn on the Influence Shape layer - If present, turn-off the display of the Mesh and Geometry layers from the P Treeview. - In the Treeview double-click on the Attributes entry, find and right-click on the Supports tab, and select the All button.
+- From the 💭 Treeview right-click on the Reciprocal Influence Analysis results loadcase Bending span 1 and select the Set Active option.
+An Influence Shape entry will be added to the 🛄 Treeview. - Ensure the Influence Shape layer is present and turned on. - If present, turn-off the display of the Mesh and Geometry layers from the P Treeview. - In the Treeview double-click on the Attributes entry, find and right-click on the Supports tab, and select the All button.
 Select the option From results file and click OK.